 11. Attend events to invest in your firm’s future

-Beyond just networking, attending legal industry events can leave you with a wealth of ideas to improve your practice and make your business more profitable.
+Attending legal industry events can help generate ideas to improve your practice and make your business more profitable.
 For example, the Clio Cloud Conference, features talks on the latest industry trends, best practices, and more to keep your firm on the cutting edge.

 Case in point: Clio customer Chris Trebatoski has used his learnings from the conference to double his firm’s revenue over the years.

-If you’re not sure which event to go to next year, check out this list of the best legal conferences for lawyers to attend.
+And if you’re not sure which event to go to next year, consult this list of the best legal conferences for lawyers to attend.

 12. Try a new tool to help your practice succeed

+We’d be remiss not to include new tech tools among our list of New Year’s resolutions for lawyers.
 If you’re already using practice management software and other tech tools to make day-to-day tasks at your law firm run more smoothly, you know how much of a difference tech can make.
-Tasks like billing, creating documents, and tracking time can be completed much more efficiently!
+Practice management software also helps firms bill, create documents, and track time much more efficiently!